Doctor, Heal Thy Wounded Inner Child

 How to Wound a Perfectly Good Inner Child

-Without getting into attachment theory, we are originally one with our mother (caregiver) and eventually become our own individuated self.
+Without getting too much into attachment theory, we are originally one with our mother (caregiver) and eventually become our own individuated selves.
 This separation causes the (small ‘t’) trauma—the wound to the inner child.

-These wounds manifest through thought patterns, reactions to triggers, and the programming which becomes your personality which drives your mood.
+These wounds manifest through thought patterns, reactions to triggers, and the programming that becomes your personality, which drives your mood.
 In essence, who you think you are if you think you are the thoughts that flit through your head.

-To return to the truth of who you are, you must recognize that these thought patterns are not you.
+You must recognize that these thought patterns are not you to return to the truth of who you are.
 Instead, they are the wound—old defenses constructed as you ruptured from your attached infant into an individual person.
+These old defenses no longer serve us (they were important at the time to protect the young you) and are now maladaptive.

-Like how adolescence causes further trauma as you rupture from your family to your peer group.
-This tug of war you know you must lose becomes the pervasive thoughts that fill your head.
-They could be shame, anxiety, grief, self-esteem or self-image issues, or any “you tell yourself” message that is not compassionate and loving.
+Adolescence causes further trauma as you rupture from your family to your peer group.
+This tug of war you know you must lose becomes the pervasive thought that fills your head.
+They could be shame, anxiety, grief, self-esteem or self-image issues, perfectionism, or any “story you tell yourself” message that is not self-compassionate and loving.

 Would you tell a newborn baby the thoughts you tell yourself?
 Does she “deserve” to think those thoughts?
 And what about your children—would you treat your son or daughter the way you treat yourself in your mind’s eye?